Foreigners can't pick new German names, court rules

 The decision to deny the Azeri family a new German name could set the bar for others wanting to change their names, said Olaf Lenz, a spokesman for the court.
 "This is one individual case, but it could be used generally to inform other cases."

-The court acknowledged that they could not rule out that the foreign names would lead to discrimination in the labor market, but said this was no justification for changing their names.
+The court acknowledged that they could not rule out that the foreign names would lead to discrimination in the labour market, but said this was no justification for changing their names.

 "The point of having a right to bear a name is not to counteract flaws in society," the court document said.